 The Newark Project was originally targeted by Freeport-McMoRan Gold Co. in the 1980s following the discovery of gold anomalous values in silicified rocks in a favourable structural and stratigraphic setting.
 Surface sampling returned a high of 0.18 ppm gold along with high arsenic, antimony and thallium.

 Freeport drilled a total of 16 holes.
 Significantly, hole NWK8 intersected 47m of low-level gold (average 0.14 ppm) gold in jasperoid from 75m to the end of the hole at 122m.
 All holes targeted the Chainman Shale but not the more prospective lower levels of the stratigraphy (Joanna Limestone and Pilot Shale) which are now known to host most of the gold in the deposits in this region.

-The Company has staked 29 mining claims covering the core of the prospective area.
+The Company holds 6 mining claims covering the core of the prospective area.
 A field visit was carried out and a number of surface samples collected confirmed the anomalous geochemistry.
 Future exploration at Newark should include soil sampling and a deeper drill hole at the location of hole NWK8.